 - Initiate a new and/or expanded outdoor dining area.

 - If your restaurant would like to initiate a new and/or expanded outdoor dining area, a formal permit application must be submitted prior to March 31, 2022.
 Once a formal permit application is submitted, the City will review the outdoor dining application for compliance with guidelines and will issue a formal permit accordingly.

 Please note, the review process for new applications may take up to two weeks.
 Any approved FCRO applications must abide by all rules, regulations, laws, and guidelines issued by the City and state.

 An application and support on completing/submitting documentation can be found here.

 Is a Permit Required for Outdoor Dining?

 A permit is not required for restaurants using pre-COVID outdoor dining space.
 If a restaurant is looking to operate a new outdoor dining area and/or expand existing outdoor dining space, a permit is required.
-All restaurants should adhere to the Fairfax City ReConnected Outdoor guidelines, Governor’s Guidelines for Restaurant and Beverage Services, and Virginia ABC requirements.
+All restaurants should adhere all applicable laws, including but not limited to those pertaining to public health, safety, and Virginia ABC requirements.